The "Granny Knot"

 The difference is due to the adjacent contact points within the finished knot.
 In the balanced shoelace knot, tension on the bottom part of the knot (due to foot movement) will actually pull the adjacent top part of the knot tight.
 In the un-balanced "Granny Knot", the adjacent contact points run in opposite directions, so the same tension on the bottom part of the knot will actually work the adjacent top part of the knot loose.

 NOTE: You can view this actually happening in my detailed video on why a Granny Knot comes undone.

 Spotting Granny Knots

 Are your shoelace bows crooked?

 Try tying your shoelace, then either tug the sides of the shoe apart or give your shoe a bit of a shake, then look at how your bow sits.
-If it's crooked, I'd bet that your shoelaces are always coming undone!
+If it's crooked (ie. with the bows lying along the shoe from heel to toe), I'd bet that your shoelaces are always coming undone!

 Spotting Granny Knots elsewhere